prvdmwrong/prvdmwrong/docs/examples/projects/omp-obby.md

   the players current checkpoint.
 It then observes that for firing confetti or toggling a win message.
 - The `NetProvider` wraps around RemoteEvents and eases using them.
-It serves as a replacement for the planned `ohmyprvd-net` package, which has not been released.
+It serves as a replacement for the planned `prvdmwrong-net` package, which has not been released.
 Other providers will use the `t` package to typecheck remote data.